 Important Information about the menu options

-School Newsletter - Included in our school newsletter, we want to send you relevant and appropriate information about fundraising events with our PTFA or other local charities, and information about local commercial or not for profit services such as holiday clubs, child-friendly activities or other children’s services.
+- School Newsletter - Included in our school newsletter, we want to send you relevant and appropriate information about fundraising events with our FOBs or other local charities, and information about local commercial or not for profit services such as holiday clubs, child-friendly activities or other children’s services.
 To do this, we need your consent under the Privacy and Electronic Communications Regulations so please be aware that by consenting, you agree to receive this information by electronic means.
 We will never sell your data.
-[Note: if parents subscribe to the newsletter by blog, you don’t also need this here, as it can be included by the blog information].

-Pupil photographs in media It’s great to celebrate the achievements and hard work of our pupils.
-Photographic images of pupils used in publicly available media such as web sites, newsletters or the school prospectus and other promotional material will not identify pupils’ full names unless parental permission has been given in advance.
+- Pupil photographs in Local Media - It’s great to celebrate the achievements and hard work of our pupils.
+Photographic images of pupils used in publicly available local media such as newspapers, web sites, newsletters or the school prospectus and other promotional material will not identify pupils’ full names unless parental permission has been given in advance.
 No identifying information will be shared (such as personal phone numbers, home addresses, and individual pictures with the pupil’s full name.)
 Class pictures will not identify where individuals are standing and will generally include at least three or more students.
-If individual pictures are posted of pupils they will not include their name.
+If individual pictures are posted of pupils, they will not include their name.
 We never share images of pupils on social media such as Facebook.

 - Pupil photographs on School Website - Please note that websites [and social media platforms] can be viewed throughout the world and not just in the United Kingdom where UK law applies.

 Please ensure that the contact information for your child is accurate and up to date.
 You will be able to see your own Contact Information, Address and Telephone/Email and that of your third-party contacts.